alanedwardes/Estranged-Act-1/README.md

 * `ln -s /System/Library/Frameworks/OpenGL.framework/Headers GL`

 ### Linux with Make
-Change into the `src` directory, and run `./creategameprojects`.
-Next, change up a directory, and type `make -f src/games.mak`.
+Run `src/creategameprojects`.
+To build, type the following:

+* `make -f src/games.mak`.

 Similarly to the Xcode instructions above, it may be necessary to create a symbolic link from `src/public/GL` to your Linux distribution's OpenGL headers in order to build the shader project.